Kreuz Kaiserberg

-The Kreuz Kaiserberg (German: Autobahnkreuz Kaiserberg) is a spaghetti junction in the Metropolitan region Rhein-Ruhr in the German state of Northrhine-Westphalia.
+The Kreuz Kaiserberg (German: Autobahnkreuz Kaiserberg) is a spaghetti junction in the Metropolitan region Rhein-Ruhr in the German state of North Rhine-Westphalia.

 The interchange forms the connection between the A3, which runs from the Dutch border near Elten via Oberhausen and Frankfurt am Main to the Austrian border south of Passau, and the A40 (Ruhrschnellweg) from Venlo to Dortmund.

 Geography

 The Kreuz Kaiserberg is located in the city of Duisburg and is called after the 75-metre-high Kaiserberg there.
 To the west lies the district of Duissern and south of the interchange is the Duisburg Zoo.
 North of the interchange are the River Ruhr and the Duisburg harbour.
 Nearby cities are Mülheim an der Ruhr and Oberhausen.
 The interchange is approximately 3 km east of the city centre of Duisburg.

 History

 The building of the interchange began in October 1966.
 It was opened to traffic in stages between April and June 1969; the connection on the eastern side to the Ruhrschnellweg (previously known as B60) opened at the same time.
 The western section of what is now the A40, between the Kreuz Duisburg and the A3, was completed in 1974.

 Until April 1992, the A40 east of the Kreuz Kaiserberg was designated the A430 and west of it the A2.
 To the north, the A3 and the A2 were combined as far as the Kreuz Oberhausen.
 Until 1992, the official name of the intersection was Duisburg-Kaiserberg.
 The stretch of autobahn and the intersection were both renamed because reuse of the same name (in this case for the Duisburg-Kaiserberg exit and the Duisburg-Kaiserberg intersection) and double numbering of a section of motorway (A2/A3) are not permitted.

 In May 2010, the interchange was the scene of an unusual accident: a car travelling over one of its bridges broke through the concrete barrier and fell onto the A3 below.
 The car's 46-year-old driver was severely injured and had to be rescued by the fire brigade.
 The driver of another car travelling on the A3 was slightly injured, as he was unable to brake in time and crashed into the fallen car.